imixs/imixs-microservice/README.md

 [![Join the chat at https://gitter.im/imixs/imixs-workflow](https://badges.gitter.im/imixs/imixs-workflow.svg)](https://gitter.im/imixs/imixs-workflow?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![License](https://img.shields.io/badge/license-GPL-blue.svg)](https://github.com/imixs/imixs-microservice/blob/master/LICENSE)

+The Imixs-Microservice is running the [Imixs-Workflow Engine](https://www.imixs.org/doc/index.html) into a microservice.
+This microservice can be bound to any business application, independent from the technology behind.
 [Imixs-Workflow](http://www.imixs.org) is an open source workflow engine for human-centric business process management (BPM).
 Human-centric BPM means to support human skills and activities by a task orientated workflow-engine.
 Read more about Imixs-Workflow [here](http://www.imixs.org).

 ## The Rest API
-The Imixs-Microservice project encapsulates the [Imixs-Workflow Engine](https://www.imixs.org/doc/index.html) into a microservice to be bound to any business application, independent from the technology behind.
-In this architectural style the business logic can be changed without changing a single line of code.

 Imixs-Microservice provides a Rest API to interact with the Imixs-Workflow Engine.
 See the [Imixs-Workflow Rest API](http://www.imixs.org/doc/restapi/index.html) for more information.

 ## BPMN 2.0